 Loans

-Loans are another incentive some states and utilities use to help you to buy a solar system.
+Loans are another incentive some states and utilities use to help you buy a solar system.
 Often these loans are offered at favorable interest rates and they can be a great way to start benefiting from solar power without making that big initial investment.
-Here’s an example of A solar system loan available in Colorado.
+Here’s an example of a solar system loan available in Colorado.

 Sale of Electricity Through Net Metering